OECD COP29 Virtual Pavilion

 Aligning finance with climate goals: Assessing progress to net zero and preventing greenwashing

-As acknowledged by Article 2.1c of the Paris Agreement, achieving net-zero emissions and resilience to climate change requires making finance consistent with such goals.
+Finance plays a critical role in climate action, as recognised by the goal set in Article 2.1c of the Paris Agreement of making finance consistent with a pathway towards lowering greenhouse gas emissions and climate-resilient development.
 Public and private actions to better align finance with climate goals need to be informed by robust assessments of progress.
-The inaugural edition of the “OECD Review on Aligning Finance with Climate Goals” will be released shortly before this event.
-Building on its findings, this session will gather high-level policymakers and financial sector representatives to reflect on progress to date and further actions needed to support efforts to align the financial sector with climate goals, as well as enhance the evidence base to inform effective and impactful policy making and financial sector practices.
+This session will launch the OECD Review on Aligning Finance with Climate Goals, which was released on 31 October 2024.
+It will include a panel discussion amongst policy makers and financial sector representatives to reflect on progress to date, further actions needed to support efforts to align the financial sector with climate goals, and how to enhance the evidence base to inform effective and impactful policy making and financial sector practices.

-YannMarin (Network for Greening the Financial System (NGFS))JolienNoels (OECD)HenryRialdi (Indonesian Financial Services Authority (OJK))VeraRodenhoff (German Federal Ministry for Economic Affairs and Climate Action)MarySchapiro (Bloomberg)ThomasTayler (Aviva Investors)JoTyndall (OECD)
+SimoneKramer (Bloomberg)YannMarin (Network for Greening the Financial System (NGFS))JolienNoels (OECD)HenryRialdi (Indonesian Financial Services Authority (OJK))ThomasTayler (Aviva Investors)JoTyndall (OECD)NicoleWilke (German Federal Ministry for Economic Affairs and Climate Action)

 15:00 - 16:30